-Businesses of all sizes should have a succession plan in place in the event of untimely circumstances surrounding a shareholder, partner, owner, or key team member.
+Michigan businesses of all sizes should have a succession plan in place in the event of untimely circumstances surrounding a shareholder, partner, owner, or key team member.
 A clear plan of succession can prevent confusion and control disputes.
-Our professional estate planning attorneys have helped many companies set up effective succession plans.
-Contact us for help setting up your business succession plan.
+Our professional Business Succession Planning Lawyers have helped many companies set up effective business succession plans.
+Contact us for help setting up your Michigan business succession plan.

 When a business owner, partner, shareholder, or other key member of the business retires, suddenly becomes incapacitated, or dies, your business can be left on an unstable footing that can lead to serious ownership and control disputes.
 Businesses of all sizes should have a thoughtfully prepared business succession plan that is agreed on mutually by all stakeholders.